the mystical, practical & controversial

 Paper used in this book printed in the UK is Forest Stewardship Council Mixed Credit FSC C084699

-Recipient of two Finalist Awards from International Book Awards 2012, in the "Spirituality: General" and "Women's Issues" categories
+International Book Awards 2012, in both the "Spirituality: General" and "Women's Issues"categories

 Goddess Matters: The Mystical, Practical, & Controversial, presents an in-depth look at today’s global trends in Goddess spirituality and emerging Goddess religions.
 The book covers a wide range of topics, some of them rarely discussed in other books.
 These include contemporary Goddess temples and conferences, Goddess ethics, various controversies, practical approaches to sexual risks, responses to natural disasters, emerging Goddess figures in Judaism and Christianity, and cutting edge thought that relates Goddess and science.
 The book also has chapters on intuitive and psychic work, death and the possibility of “afterlife,” various approaches to spirituality and religion, and a look at the probable future of Goddess spirituality.
 There are also chapters with definitions of terms used to discuss religion, and words used to describe psychic work.
 Judith Laura began writing about some of these subjects in her column in the journal, The Beltane Papers, 2002-2007, and in posts to her blog.
 She develops this material more fully in this book, making for fascinating reading both for those within and those outside of the Goddess movement.